iansu/blarn/README.md

 # Blarn

-A Yarn wrapper with extra functionality
+A package manager wrapper with extra functionality.
+Currently supports npm and Yarn v1.

 ## Features